 Bipolar disorder is characterized by extreme changes in mood, from mania to depression.
 Between these mood episodes, a person with bipolar disorder may experience normal moods.

 "Manic" describes an increasingly restless, energetic, talkative, reckless, powerful, euphoric period.
 Lavish spending sprees or impulsive risky sex can occur.
 Then, at some point, this high-flying mood can spiral into something darker -- irritation, confusion, anger, feeling trapped.

 "Depression" describes the opposite mood -- sadness, crying, sense of worthlessness, loss of energy, loss of pleasure, sleep problems.

-But because the pattern of highs and lows varies for each person, bipolar disorder is a complex disease to diagnose.
-For some people, mania or depression can last for weeks or months, (and rarely, even years).
-For other people, bipolar disorder takes the form of frequent and dramatic mood episodes.
+But because the pattern of highs and lows varies for each person, bipolar disorder is a complex disorder to diagnose.
+For some people, mania or depression can last for weeks or months (or rarely, even a year or more).
+For other people, bipolar disorder takes the form of frequent and more brief mood episodes.

-Bipolar disorder is equally difficult for families of those affected.
-The condition is the most difficult mental illness for families to accept, Aronson tells WebMD.
-"Families can more easily accept schizophrenia, to understand that it is an illness.
-But when a person is sometimes very productive, then becomes unreasonable or irrational, it wreaks more havoc on the family.
-It seems more like bad behavior, like they won't straighten up."
+Bipolar disorder is equally difficult for the families of those affected.
+The condition is one of the most difficult mental illnesses for families to accept, according to some experts.
+When a person is sometimes very productive and then becomes unreasonable or irrational, it may seem more like bad behavior than a sickness.

 If this rings true -- either for you or a loved one -- the first step in tackling the problem is to see a psychiatrist.
 Whether it's bipolar disorder or another mood-related problem, effective treatments are available.
 What's most important is that you recognize the problem and start looking for help.